Religious Education Overview

 In addition to lessons and social justice, our youth like to have fun together.
 We provide many opportunities for this.

-Family Fun Nights: Once a month, we plan an activity for the whole family.
-Past events include camping out, pizza and fun at the Splash Park, bowling at KSU’s bowling alley, an ice cream social, a Thanksgiving potluck, and a Christmas cookie swap.
+Family Fun Event: Occasionally, we plan an activity for the whole family.
+Past events include camping out, pizza and fun at the Splash Park, bowling at KSU’s bowling alley, an ice cream social, Trunk or Treat, a Thanksgiving potluck, and a Christmas cookie swap.